For Grant Recipient

 The Grant is for projects launched in the year the grant was awarded.
 The Grant’s time of use is from 1 April to 31 March each year.
 An interim report on the first year of the project should be delivered to the Foundation by 31 January.
 A Final Report is delivered after the project has been closed.

 The Grant is for work or a project that begins in the year the grant was awarded.
 Grant work or project may not begin earlier than in April of the year the grant was awarded.
 Grants must be used within two years of the date when they were awarded.

 Logging in to the online grant service

 Since June 2022, you can log into the online grant service using a bank identifier or a mobile ID.
 When you sign in with a bank identifier or a mobile ID, the applications payment requests and reports you may have made earlier or using a username will not be visible to you.
 If you so wish, you can transfer your data from your username to a bank identifier or a mobile ID.
 To be able to transfer your data, you will need the username and password that you used earlier.

 Awarded grant letters and awarded grant certificates are available in the online grant service as electronic documents.
 The awarded grant certificate states the name of the grant recipient, its purpose, awarded sum, duration, and date when the grant was awarded.
 The awarded grant letter and its appendices contain instructions on the use of your grant.
 The Foundation will no longer mail the documentation of an awarded grant to the recipient’s home.

 Paying out a grant

-If you are awarded other forms of financing, you become employed, or if the essential purpose for which the grant is used changes, please notify us immediately.
+If you are awarded other forms of financing, there are changes in your contact or other information, you become employed, or if the essential purpose for which the grant is used changes, please notify us immediately.
 The Foundation must also be informed of parental leaves, lengthy sick leaves or part-time employment.

 Cancelling a grant